Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 ### Further Information (Vagrant)

 - You might want to add the option `--provision` to the `vagrant up` command if you want to rebuild a box (without destroying it first).
 In case the box is not being build/rebuild, please read the [documentation about provisioning](https://www.vagrantup.com/docs/provisioning) carefully.
-- By default, Vagrant will install all files in your home directory.
+- By default, Vagrant will store some larger files like the base images/boxes all files in `${HOME}/vagrant.d`.
 If Vagrant should use a different directory, you can set the environment variable `VAGRANT_HOME` to point the alternative directory.
 This could look like this:

   ```bash
   export VAGRANT_HOME=/media/jaustar/external-ssd/virtualmachines/vagrant/.vagrant.d/
   ```

   You might want to add this line to your `.bashrc` to make this change persistent.
+Note, that Vagrant will still create a hidden `.vagrant` directory in the your working directory.
+However, the `.vagrant` directory normally does not need much space on your hard drive.
 - [Vagrant Homepage](https://www.vagrantup.com/)
 - [Vagrant Introduction](https://www.vagrantup.com/intro)
 - [VirtualBox Manual](https://www.virtualbox.org/manual/UserManual.html)